Keyboard shortcuts

 This notation should be read as: “If all the premises above the line are true, then the conclusion below the line is also true.”
 The premises represent the conditions that must be satisfied, while the conclusion represents what we can deduce when those conditions hold.
 The rule name provides a convenient label for referencing the rule in discussions and proofs.

+If a rule has no premises, it is an axiom, a self-evident truth that requires no prior proof to hold.
 For example, an axiom rule that establishes the type of the literal zero might look like:

-\[ \frac{}{\Gamma \vdash 0 : \text{Nat}} \text{(T-Zero)} \]
+\[ \frac{}{\Gamma \vdash 0 : \text{Int}} \text{(T-Zero)} \]

 This rule has no premises above the line, making it an axiom.
-It simply states that in any context \( \Gamma \), the literal \( 0 \) has type \( \text{Nat} \).
-This is a fundamental fact that requires no further proof.
+It simply states that in any context \( \Gamma \), the literal \( 0 \) has type \( \text{Int} \).

 These axioms typically handle simple cases like variable lookups or literal values (sometimes called ground types).
 Rules with multiple premises, separated by spacing or explicit conjunction symbols, require all conditions to be satisfied simultaneously before the conclusion can be drawn.